 If you would like to read about some of the decisions made while making the website, and a bit about how the website was made, you can do so on the Making the Website page.

 If you would like to support mechanicsofsport.com, helping to keep the website a free and unbiased source of skiing and snowboarding information, as well as enable more content creation.
 Please make a donation using the button in the bottom right corner.

 I am British, although I live in Austria.
 I have a degree in aeronautical engineering, and am a qualified ski and snowboard instructor.
 I teach skiing and snowboarding in Kitzbühel (Austria) in the winter.
 Since I was very young I have taken part in many sports where an understanding of mechanics and physics can really help, and over the years have come to understand many sports in ways a lot of people don't think of.
-I also make DVD's and websites as a hobby and in making this site it links many of my interests together.
+I'm also interested in technology and in making this site it links many of my interests together.
 I am not able to effortlessly excel at sports as I don't have much natural spring in my body, but with my ability to understand how sports work, I have still managed to get to an advanced level in many sports.
 The website is aimed at enabling others to do the same, the average person is almost always capable of getting to a high level, and have lots of fun doing so.